mattsday/postfacto-gke/README.md

 ## Standing up

-Create a Cloud SQL instance and give it a private IP address.
+Create a Cloud SQL Postgres instance and give it a private IP address.
 Create a secret referencing the password you wish to use for the postgres user:

 ```bash
 kubectl create secret generic postfacto-postgresql --from-literal postgres-password=<my-pass>